 Guidance re COVID-19 and associated risk:

 The consistent message throughout has been to ensure effective hand hygiene, the wearing of suitable face coverings, and the need to maintain space wherever possible.
-These are proven measures that reduce risk and should continue while infection rates remain high.
-Although the vaccination programme appears to be proving effective at reducing hospitalisation and deaths as a result of COVID, a continuation of the simple steps we can all take to reduce risk in the training room and beyond is strongly advocated.
-Along with minimising the spread of infection, a cautious approach will reduce disruption to daily life and enable a less restricted future.
+These proven measures reduce risk and will continue while infection rates remain high.
+Although the vaccination programme appears effective, by continuing simple steps, we can all reduce risk in the training room.

-If I may add a personal reflection: The source of our greatest pride has been the continued support we have been able to provide organisations throughout these challenging times.
-Behaviour did not stop being a form of communication throughout the pandemic, and Quality of Life did not stop being important.
+A source of our greatest pride has been the continued support we have been able to provide organisations throughout these challenging times.
+Behaviour has not stopped being a form of communication and Quality of Life has not stopped being important - arguably, never more so.

-We remain wholly committed to ‘changing lives’, as we have throughout, and express our sincere gratitude to all organisations for their continued commitment and patience shown in us.
+We remain wholly committed to ‘changing lives’ and express our sincere gratitude to all organisations for their continued commitment and patience.